DataGreed/django-eb-sqs-worker/README.md

 You can use the same Django codebase for both your Web Tier and Worker Tier environments and send tasks from Web environment to Worker environment.
 Amazon fully manages autoscaling for you.

 Tasks are sent via [Amazon Simple Queue Service](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) and are delivered to your worker with [Elastic Beanstalk's SQS daemon](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-daemon).
+Periodic tasks are also supported.

 Here's the diagram of how tasks move through the system, tasks movement is represented by arrows: